nalej/docs/onpremise/kubernetes.md

 kubectl get pods -n metallb-system
 ```

 The installation manifest doesn't include a configuration file.
 MetalLB's components will still start, but will remain idle until you define and deploy a `configmap` into the same namespace.
+In the section related to MetalLB in our documentation, we provide an [example](https://docs.nalej.com/on-premise-platform-installation/metallb#metallb-config-map).

 #### Layer 2 configuration